The Day of the Jackal: Part One: Anatomy of a Plot

-The remainder of this part describes the Jackal's exhaustive preparations for the forthcoming project.
-He first acquires a legitimate British passport under a fake name, "Alexander Duggan", which he intends to use for most of his operation.
-He then steals the passports of two foreign tourists visiting London who superficially resemble him for use as contingency identities.
+The Jackal acquires a legitimate British passport under a fake name, "Alexander Duggan", steals two more passports from foreign tourists visiting London who superficially resemble him for use as contingency identities.
 Using Duggan's identity, he later travels to Brussels, where he commissions a master gunsmith to build him a special suppressed sniper rifle of extreme slimness with a small supply of mercury-tipped explosive bullets.
 He also acquires a set of forged French identity papers from a professional forger.
-The latter makes the mistake of attempting to blackmail him, for which the Jackal kills him and locks his body in a large trunk where he determines it will not be found for a considerable time (long enough that the Jackal would not be considered a suspect).
-After exhaustively researching a series of books and articles by and about de Gaulle, the Jackal travels to Paris to reconnoitre the most favourable spot and the best possible day for the assassination.
+The latter makes the mistake of attempting to blackmail him, for which the Jackal kills him.
+After researching about de Gaulle, the Jackal travels to Paris to reconnoitre the most favourable spot and the best possible day for the assassination.

-Following a series of armed robberies in France, the OAS is able to deposit the first half of the Jackal's fee in his Swiss bank account.
-Meanwhile, the French authorities, suspicious about Rodin and his subordinates being quarantined in the hotel for weeks, compose and dispatch a fake letter that lures Viktor Kowalski, one of Rodin's bodyguards (and a hulking giant) to France, where he is caught and tortured to reveal what he knows.
-Interpreting his incoherent ramblings, the secret service is able to decipher the bare bones of Rodin's plot, and the name "Jackal", but know nothing of the assassin himself.
-When informed of the plan, de Gaulle (who in reality was notoriously careless of his personal security) refuses to cancel any public appearances, modify his normal routines, or even allow any kind of public inquiry, whatsoever, into the assassin's whereabouts to be made: any investigation, he orders, must be done in absolute secrecy.
+Following armed robberies in France, the OAS deposits the first half of the Jackal's fee into his Swiss bank account.
+French authorities, suspicious of Rodin and his subordinates, send a fake letter that lures Viktor Kowalski, a bodyguard, to France, where he's caught and interrogated.
+His incoherent ramblings help the secret service decipher Rodin's plot and the name "Jackal," but not the assassin.
+De Gaulle refuses to cancel public appearances and insists that the investigation remain secret.

 Roger Frey, the French Minister of the Interior, organises a conference of the heads of the French security authorities.
-Because Rodin and his men are in a foreign hotel under heavy guard, kidnapping them for interrogation will be impossible (unless it is achieved through a commando-style operation), nor can they be assassinated.
-The rest of the meeting is at a loss to suggest how to proceed, until a Commissioner of the Police Judiciaire reasons that their first and most essential objective is to establish the Jackal's true identity, which is something that he insists is "pure detective work".
-When Frey asks him to suggest the best detective in France, he volunteers his own deputy commissioner: Claude Lebel.
+Because Rodin and his men are in a foreign hotel under heavy guard, a Commissioner of the Police Judiciaire reasons that their first and most essential objective is to establish the Jackal's true identity, and he volunteers his own deputy commissioner: Claude Lebel.